Vancouver Island

 (1939 - 1956), Albert Head, near Metchosin

-In 1942 the Fortress Command Post was moved from Mary Hill to Triangle Mountain, north of Albert Head, and was also used as a battery observation post for Albert Head Battery.
-Still exists on private property.
+In 1942 the Victoria-Esquimalt Fortress Command Post was moved from Mary Hill to Triangle Mountain, just north of Albert Head, and was also used as a battery observation post for Albert Head Battery.
+It was demolished in 2011 when the hill was leveled for a new housing development.

 ¤ Fort Rodd Hill (National Historic Site)

 This fortress features underground magazines, a command post, barracks, artillery stores, and three gun batteries: Upper Battery, Lower Battery, and Belmont Battery.
 The Lower Battery (1895 - 1942) had two 6-inch MK6 guns on MK4 disappearing carriages.
 Also here is a 6-inch quick-firing naval gun (1923 - 1940).
 A 40mm AA gun was on the #1 gun position in WWII.
-The Upper Battery (1895 - 1941) had one 6-inch MK6 gun (it is still here) on a MK4 disappearing carriage (this no longer exists).
+The Upper Battery (1895 - 1941) had one 6-inch MK6 gun (still here) on a MK4 disappearing carriage (no longer exists).
 Belmont Battery (1900 - 1956) is an Anti-Motor Torpedo Boat battery that had two 12-pounder MK1 quick-firing guns.
 In 1944 both guns were replaced with one twin-barrelled 6-pounder MK1 gun that had a higher rate of fire.
 It was removed after the war.
-The 12-pounder gun now on site came from the Royal Canadian School of Artillery in Shilo, Manitoba, on loan to Parks Canada.
-The twin 6-pounder now on site came later from Norway.
+The 12-pounder gun now on site came from the Royal Canadian School of Artillery, CFB Shilo, Manitoba, on loan to Parks Canada since 1975.
+The twin 6-pounder gun now on site originally came from South Bar Battery (1943 - 1954) in Sydney, Nova Scotia.
 A rangefinder tower is also located at Belmont Battery.
 Another 40mm AA gun was also located in the fort in WWII.
-The WWII Fortress plotting room and two searchlight positions are here.
-The observation posts associated with the plotting room were located at Church Hill (Smythe Head), Mary Hill (William Head), Albert Head, Triangle Mountain, Signal Hill, Gonzales Hill (Walbran Park in Oak Bay), and at Mount Tolmie.
-Only the last two stations still exist.
+The WWII Fortress plotting room and two searchlight positions (#1 and #7) are here.
+The Fortress Observation Posts associated with the plotting room were located at Church Hill (Smythe Head), Mary Hill (William Head), Albert Head, Triangle Mountain, Signal Hill, Gonzales Hill (Walbran Park in Oak Bay), and at Mount Tolmie.
+Only the FOP at Gonzales Hill is still extant.
 A unique feature of Fort Rodd Hill is evident with the rear-facing concrete walls with rifle-slits at both the Upper and Lower Batteries.
 A harbour boom defence and an anti-submarine net were located here between Fisgard Point and Duntze Head in WWII.
 Admission fee.
-The Fisgard Lighthouse has been here since 1859, making it the first permanent lighthouse on the Canadian Pacific coast.
+The Fisgard Lighthouse was built in 1859, making it the first permanent lighthouse on the Canadian Pacific coast.

 ¤ Duntze Head Battery